Spider201866/Alan_web/memory-bank/activeContext.md

 - **Command Line Operations**:
     - Avoid using `&&` for command chaining in PowerShell as it's not supported; use separate commands or PowerShell specific syntax (e.g., semicolon `;`) if chaining is essential.
 - **Server Management & Page Viewing**:
-    - After making changes, I will typically stop any running Node.js server (using `taskkill /F /IM node.exe /T` if necessary) and then restart it with `node server.cjs` to ensure changes are applied.
+    - After making changes, I will typically stop any running Node.js server (using `taskkill /F /IM node.exe /T` if necessary) and then restart it with `node server.js` to ensure changes are applied.
     - However, per user preference, I will generally *not* automatically use the `open` command in `attempt_completion` to view the page in a browser.
 The user will typically manage when to view the application.
 I should only use the `open` command if specifically requested for a particular test or verification step.

 ## Learnings and Project Insights
 - **ESLint v9 Migration**: Requires moving to `eslint.config.js` (flat config).
-If `package.json` has `"type": "module"`, CommonJS files (like `server.cjs`, `generate-hash.cjs`) need the `.cjs` extension.
+If `package.json` has `"type": "module"`, the main server entry point `server.js` is an ES module.
+CommonJS utility files (like `generate-hash.cjs`) need the `.cjs` extension.
 ESLint plugins (e.g., `eslint-plugin-jest`) also need to be compatible with flat config.
 Dependencies like `globals` may be needed.
 - **Lint Rule Specificity**: Rules like `jest/no-conditional-expect` can be very strict.
 If a test legitimately has varying assertion paths, using `eslint-disable` comments for that specific block can be a pragmatic solution after careful consideration.
 - **`replace_in_file` vs. `write_to_file`**: For complex or repeatedly failing targeted edits with `replace_in_file` (especially after interruptions that revert the file), `write_to_file` with the full intended content can be a more robust fallback, provided the base content used is accurate.
 - **Tool Interruption Impact**: Interrupted `replace_in_file` or `write_to_file` operations revert the file.
 It's crucial to use the *actual* current file content (often provided in the error message from the failed tool use) as the basis for the next attempt, not a potentially stale version from memory or previous reads.
 - **CSP Debugging**: Can be complex due to interactions between server configuration (`helmet`), HTML content (preloads, inline handlers), and aggressive browser/service worker caching.
 Forceful server restarts and comprehensive cache clearing (including incognito/different browsers) are essential diagnostic tools.
 - **CSP Debugging**: Can be complex due to interactions between server configuration (`helmet`), HTML content (preloads, inline handlers), and aggressive browser/service worker caching.
 Forceful server restarts and comprehensive cache clearing (including incognito/different browsers) are essential diagnostic tools.
 - **`script-src-attr`**: This CSP directive can be particularly tricky.
 If the browser reports `script-src-attr 'none'` despite server configuration aiming for `'unsafe-inline'`, it can indicate deep caching issues or subtle interactions with other CSP directives or `helmet` defaults.
 Refactoring to `addEventListener` is a more robust solution than relying on `'unsafe-inline'` for event handlers.
 - **Server Process State & Cache Busting**: Ensuring the running Node.js process reflects the latest saved file changes is critical.
 Standard terminal restarts (Ctrl+C and `node server.js`) may not always be sufficient if old processes linger.
-Forcefully terminating all Node.js processes (e.g., using `taskkill /F /IM node.exe /T` on Windows or `pkill -f node` on macOS/Linux) before restarting the server is a key troubleshooting step for issues where server-side changes (like CSP headers in `server.js`) don't seem to apply.
+Forcefully terminating all Node.js processes (e.g., using `taskkill /F /IM node.exe /T` on Windows or `pkill -f node` on macOS/Linux) before restarting the server is a key troubleshooting step for issues where server-side changes (like CSP headers in `config/index.js` used by `server.js`) don't seem to apply.
 This, combined with thorough browser cache clearing (including service workers and using incognito mode), is often necessary to resolve persistent caching problems.
 - **JavaScript Modules**: Using ES6 modules (`import`/`export`) for better code organization.
 Ensure `<script type="module">` is used in HTML when loading scripts that use these features.
 - **Event-Driven UI Updates**: Using custom events (e.g., `languageChanged`) to decouple components and trigger UI updates.
 - The project prioritizes consistency, accessibility, and security.